awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/fleet-provisioning-setup.md

   You can use a single AWS IoT policy for all core devices in your fleet, or you can configure your fleet provisioning template to create an AWS IoT policy for each core device\.
 + An AWS IoT fleet provisioning template\.
 This template must specify the following:<a name="installation-fleet-provisioning-template-requirements"></a>
   + An AWS IoT thing resource\.
-You can specify a list of thing groups to deploy components to each device when it comes online\.
+You can specify a list of existing thing groups to deploy components to each device when it comes online\.
   + An AWS IoT policy resource\.
 This resource can define one of the following properties:
     + The name of an existing AWS IoT policy\.
 If you choose this option, the core devices that you create from this template use the same AWS IoT policy, and you can manage their permissions as a fleet\.
     + An AWS IoT policy document\.
 If you choose this option, each core device that you create from this template uses a unique AWS IoT policy, and you can manage permissions for each individual core device\.
   + An AWS IoT certificate resource\.
 This certificate resource must use the `AWS::IoT::Certificate::Id` parameter to attach the certificate to the core device\.
 For more information, see [Just\-in\-time provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/jit-provisioning.html) in the *AWS IoT Developer Guide*\.
 + An AWS IoT provisioning claim certificate and private key for the fleet provisioning template\.
 You can embed this certificate and private key in devices during manufacturing, so the devices can register and provision themselves when they come online\.
 **Important**  <a name="installation-fleet-provisioning-secure-claim-private-keys"></a>
 Provisioning claim private keys should be secured at all times, including on Greengrass core devices\.
 We recommend that you use Amazon CloudWatch metrics and logs to monitor for indications of misuse, such as unauthorized use of the claim certificate to provision devices\.
 If you detect misuse, disable the provisioning claim certificate so that it can't be used for device provisioning\.
 For more information, see [Monitoring AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/monitoring_overview.html) in the *AWS IoT Core Developer Guide*\.
+To help you better manage the number of devices, and which devices, that register themselves in your AWS account, you can specify a pre\-provisioning hook when you create a fleet provisioning template\.
+A pre\-provisioning hook is an AWS Lambda function that validates template parameters that devices provide during registration\.
+For example, you might create a pre\-provisioning hook that checks a device ID against a database to verify that the device has permission to provision\.
+For more information, see [Pre\-provisioning hooks](https://docs.aws.amazon.com/iot/latest/developerguide/pre-provisioning-hook.html) in the *AWS IoT Core Developer Guide*\.
 + An AWS IoT policy that you attach to the provisioning claim certificate to allow devices to register and use the fleet provisioning template\.

 **Topics**